decentraland/adr/content/ADR-252-third-party-registry-v3.md

 Each slot has a fixed price in USD, stored in the `itemSlotPrice` variable.
 This USD price is then converted to MANA using the [MANA/USD Chainlink price feed](https://data.chain.link/feeds/polygon/mainnet/mana-usd), which determines the final MANA amount the user must pay.

-For instance, if MANA is priced at 0.5 USD, and the user wishes to create a Third Party (TP) with 10 slots at a rate of 100 USD per slot, the total cost would be 2000 MANA (200 MANA per slot * 10).
+For instance, if MANA is priced at 0.5 USD, and the user wishes to create a Third Party with 10 slots at a rate of 100 USD per slot, the total cost would be 2000 MANA (200 MANA per slot * 10).

 **Programmatic Third Parties**